dafny-lang/dafny/CONTRIBUTING.md

   (Either an actual fix, or reverting a PR that caused the problem - look at the logs)
 - Push your branch to the main Dafny repository.
 - After pushing, you'll get a link to create a PR, click on it.
 - **Before clicking on the "Create PR" button**, add the label `run-deep-tests`.
-If you add it later, you'll have to push a new commit to trigger the deep tests.
+If you add it later, you will have to push a new commit to trigger the deep tests.
 - Click on the "Create PR" button.
   The CI will run the deep tests within this PR (and for every new commit pushed to the branch).
-Note that only the "required" tests count.
+Note that only the "required" tests block merging.
 - If some required tests fail, investigate and push more commits, but know that each CI run takes a lot of time, so try to fix the problem with as few commits as possible (ideally 1)
-  It is also possible you find some tests that fail randomly, in that case, feel free to relaunch them again and report to the team.
+  It is also possible you find some tests that fail randomly, in that case, re-run them and report to the team.
+Avoid using the re-run all failed jobs here, because it will re-run _all_ jobs, so select them individually instead.
 - Have someone approve the PR and merge it (or auto-merge).
 - Once the PR with the fix to the CI is merged to master, go to https://github.com/dafny-lang/dafny/actions/workflows/deep-tests.yml
 - Select "Run workflow..."
 - Select master
 - Wait for this new run to succeed.
-- Now go back to all the PRs where check-deep-tests were failing.
-Relaunch the failing tests.
+- Now go back to all the PRs where `check-deep-tests` were failing and re-run the failing tests by updating the PRs.

-The new CI run should pick up the last `deep-tests` run and will make the CI item `check-deep-tests` to succeed.
+Subsequent CI runs should pick up the successful `deep-tests` run and make the `check-deep-tests` jobs succeed.

 ### How can I write portions of Dafny in Dafny itself?